 - 1 document to prove your identity, such as a:

 - 1 document to support your proof of ID, such as:

 - An employee ID.

-- Cash, check, or money order for $15 for the duplicate license fee
+- Cash, check, or money order for the $15 duplicate license fee.

-You must also be prepared to do the following in order to replace your driver's license:
+You may also need to be prepared to handle all the following tasks while replacing your AK driver's license: